katia317/CSO/README.md

 ## Discovery Tool (DT)
 A document the ISC uses in the Person-Centered Planning process to gather information on what is important to and important for a person.
 The Tool addresses 10 life areas.
 It is designed to lead conversations about a person's preferences, strengths, needs, barriers, and risks that are present.
 This information is used to develop the Personal Plan.
 [Click to see Discovery Tool Form (06/2017)](https://www.dhs.state.il.us/OneNetLibrary/27896/documents/DiscoveryTool.pdf)

+## Direct Support Professionals (DSPs)
+A Direct Support Professional (DSP) is a skilled professional who helps people with intellectual and developmental disabilities (IDD) participate in their communities.
+DSPs help people with IDD become integrated into their communities and live self-directed lives.

+DSPs help people with IDD by:
+- Providing emotional support
+- Assisting with activities of daily living, such as basic health and hygiene, mobility, and housekeeping
+- Helping with education, transportation, housing, and family services
+- Organizing and taking clients to community events
+- Tracking goals, behaviors, and daily logs

 ## [Division of Developmental Disabilities (DDD)](https://www.dhs.state.il.us/page.aspx?item=29761)
 A Division within the Department of Human Services that provides services and supports for individuals with developmental disabilities and their families.